paulkernfeld/global-data-in-rust/README.md

 Data with the `'static` lifetime can make things easier because you can use it literally anywhere in your program.
 Statics are "are baked into the data segment of the final binary" ([TRPL 1st ed.](https://doc.rust-lang.org/1.29.2/book/first-edition/lifetimes.html)).

 Not all global data will need the `'static` lifetime.
 Maybe you only need your data available in _most_ of your program, not all of it.
-This can open up more options for loading your data.
+This can open up more options for loading your data at run time.

 ## Is heap allocation supported?